okahwaji-tech/agents/docs/materials/math/probability-theory.md

 The mathematical structure of the vocabulary space has important implications for the design of neural language models.
 Each vocabulary element is typically represented by a learned embedding vector in a continuous space ℝᵈ, where d is the embedding dimension.
 This embedding space allows the model to capture semantic and syntactic relationships between vocabulary elements through geometric relationships such as distance and angle.

-The embedding matrix E ∈ ℝ|V|×d serves as a lookup table that maps discrete vocabulary indices to continuous vector representations.
-The choice of embedding dimension d involves trade-offs between expressiveness and computational efficiency.
+The embedding matrix $E \in \mathbb{R}^{|V| \times d}$ serves as a lookup table that maps discrete vocabulary indices to continuous vector representations.
+The choice of embedding dimension $d$ involves trade-offs between expressiveness and computational efficiency.
 Higher dimensions allow for more nuanced representations but increase memory requirements and computational costs.
 The embedding matrix is typically learned during training through backpropagation, allowing the model to discover representations that are optimized for the specific task and dataset.

 The output layer of neural language models typically uses a linear transformation followed by a softmax function to convert the model's internal representations back to probability distributions over the vocabulary.
 This transformation can be viewed as computing the inner product between the model's hidden state and each vocabulary embedding, followed by normalization to ensure that the probabilities sum to 1.